gsalzer/skelcodes/README.md

    The first two criteria prefer deployment addresses where [Etherscan](https://etherscan.io) provides more information.
-Note, however, that the criteria refer to moving targets: Contracts keep self-destructing, Etherscan removes information on self-destructed contracts, and new source codes are uploaded every day.
+Note, however, that the criteria refer to moving targets: Contracts keep self-destructing, Etherscan removes the source code for self-destructed contracts, and new source codes are uploaded every day.
+Moreover, we extended the initial selection of codes up to block 13,500,000 later conservatively by the codes newly deployed up to block 14,000,000.

 ## Supplementary data